yur1-w/AttractingContributors/README.md

-# Tell Me Favorite Your
+# Tell Me Favorite Your Anime
 Please tell me your favorite Japanese Anime!!
 Do you know English name of "Sazae-san"??